MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/INSTALL.md

 ## Connecting to GitHub using the Secure Shell Protocol (SSH)

+If you don't have a GitHub account, create one at https://github.com first.

-Finally, you will need to setup credentials to securely push data to and retrieve data from GitHub.
+You will need to set up credentials to securely push data to and retrieve data from GitHub.
 Follow the [instructions given by GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to create an SSH key and add it to your account.

 [1]: https://jupyter-notebook.readthedocs.io/en/stable/
 [2]: https://docs.anaconda.com/anaconda/install/